-A) Sectional Assignments: Sectional assignments can be found online at www.ihsa.org on the boys' tennis page.

-B) Sectional Seeding Meeting: The sectional manager will conduct a seeding meeting for each sectional tournament on Wednesday evening, May 15, 2024.
+- A) Sectional Assignments: Sectional assignments can be found online at www.ihsa.org on the girls' tennis page. - B) Sectional Seeding Meeting: The sectional manager will conduct a seeding meeting for each sectional tournament on Wednesday evening, October 11th, 2023.
 The purpose of this meeting is to determine seeds and draw up the playing schedule for the sectional tournament and make any necessary tournament announcements.
-At the discretion of the sectional manager, a virtual option may be used to conduct the sectional seed meeting.

-1) A coach or school representative from each participating school must attend this meeting.
-Non-attendance at this meeting by a coach or school representative may result in a letter being sent to the school's official IHSA representative.
+At the discretion of the sectional manager, a virtual option may be used to conduct the sectional seed meeting. - 1) A coach or school representative from each participating school must attend this meeting.
+Nonattendance at this meeting by a coach or school representative may result in a letter being sent to the school's official IHSA representative.
 At this meeting, coaches/school representatives will seed the singles and doubles draws for the sectional tournament using the competitor information submitted online at IHSA.org through the School Center and the players season record form(s) from tennisreporting.com by each school.
 This information will also be used for seeding the IHSA state final tournament.
-Schools are required to submit their online competitor information no later than midnight on the Tuesday, May 14, 2024.
+Schools are required to submit their online competitor information no later than midnight on Tuesday, October 10th, 2023.
 Schools who fail to submit their information by the deadline may not be allowed to participate/coach in the state series.